leixiaofeng-astar/eye_rasabot/data/nlu.md

 - If I am myopic, I will not have presbyopia/lao hua, is that true?
 - Is presbyopia/lao hua and myopia caused by the same issue?
 - Do I need to make separate glasses for presbyopia/lao hua and myopia?
-- Does LASIK treat both myopia and presbyopia/lao hua?
+- Does [LASIK]{"entity":"symptom_type","value":"lasik"} treat both myopia and presbyopia/lao hua?
 - Is the treatment of myopia and presbyopia/lao hua similar?

 ## intent: myopia-treatment_general-cornearefractive_162